-Maybe you recently got your female significant other a gift card for the holidays or Valentine’s Day.
+Maybe you got your significant other a gift card for a birthday, the holidays, or Valentine’s Day.
 It’s an easy way to make a woman happy.
-The idea of getting 45 minutes or more to herself to have someone else soak, massage, and paint her fingers and toenails as she tunes out the rest of the world is pure bliss.
-The results last after she leaves — her nails are perfectly trimmed and shaped, and her toes are flip-flop ready even if it’s freezing outside.
+The idea of getting 45 minutes or more to herself to have someone else soak, massage, and polish her fingernails and toenails as she tunes out the rest of the world is pure bliss.
+The result — her nails are perfectly trimmed and shaped, and her toes are flip-flop ready — even if it’s not hot outside.

 Who said women are the only ones who can enjoy that luxury, though?
 We could get into a long-winded rant about society and gender stereotypes, but for now, let’s get something straight: Women aren’t the only ones who can enjoy and benefit from a good manicure and pedicure.

 Can you blame men for being interested?
-Men with pedicures and manicures enjoy numerous benefits, including:
+Men who indulge in pedicures and manicures enjoy numerous benefits, including:

 A more groomed and polished look

-Your trusty nail clippers are fine and all.
-However, they’re not a substitute for a manicurist or nail technician who has been trained to get everything just right.
-Imagine: Smooth, perfectly shaped nails that are all the same length without a rough edge in sight.
-It’s a subtle change but one that will leave you looking and feeling more polished in the office, on a job interview, and during your next date night.
+Your trusty nail clippers are fine, but they cannot compete with a manicurist or nail technician who has been trained to get everything just right.
+Imagine this: smooth, perfectly shaped nails that are all the same length without a rough edge in sight.
+It’s a subtle change, but one that will leave you looking and feeling more polished in the office, on a job interview, and during your next date night.